 An average of 2.6 per cent seems to be the consensus, and is backed up by the results of a Morneau Shepell survey of 356 organizations.

-That would match the actual increase in salaries experienced in 2018 and includes 4.6 per cent of employers that are expecting to freeze salaries, said Anand Parsons, vice-president of compensation consulting at the Toronto company.
+That would match the actual increase in salaries experienced in 2018 and includes 4.6 per cent of employers that are expecting to freeze salaries, said Anand Parsan, vice-president of compensation consulting at the global company with headquarters in Toronto.

 Pay raises continue to be in line with inflation, which is expected to be 2.5 per cent, he said.